-And you might be wondering what the cabinet colour is (or not), but either way, I’m gonna tell ya!
-It’s actually Benjamin Moore Revere Pewter, darkened by 25%.
+And you might be wondering what the cabinet colour is (or not).
+Either way, I’m gonna tell ya!
+It’s Benjamin Moore Revere Pewter, darkened by approximately 25%.
 I always have clients saying, ‘if you had to darken it by 50%, why didn’t you just choose a different colour?’.
 Because if there were a colour nicer than this, I would’ve chosen it.
 I played around and hit JUST what I was looking for – a warm soft gray with a green undertone.

-The island is SW Urbane Bronze, which is a completely badass mix of greige and green.
+The island is Sherwin Williams Urbane Bronze, which is a completely badass mix of greige and green.
 Tims says it’s gray…but it’s not.
 The walls?
 Well, the walls are another Kylie concoction.
 Finding the PERFECT off-white is like finding that random hair that’s slipped down the front of your shirt and is tickling you, but you just can’t seem to find the damn thing so you reach in and plunge your hand around looking for the damn thing while people stare at you strangely.
-I decided on BM Edgecomb Gray, 50% lighter.
+Anyways, I picked Benjamin Moore Edgecomb Gray, 50% lighter.

-I know, I’m anal, but when I pick a colour, I want to pick what I want to see – whatever that takes.
-And with Edgecomb Gray 50% lighter I’ve got this whisper of warm gray/greige with the tendency to FLIP through undertones throughout the day, all the while being INTENSELY passive about it.
-The trim is BM White Dove.
+I know, I’m anal, but when I pick a colour, I want what I want – whatever that takes.
+And with Edgecomb Gray 50% lighter I’ve got this whisper of warm gray/greige with the tendency to FLIP through undertones throughout the day.
+The trim is Benjamin Moore White Dove.

-And after, I opened up that area a bit by having a small counter above our wine fridge and painted the pantry door to tie into the cabinetry, which also made the kitchen look wider.
+We opened up that area a bit by having a small counter above our wine fridge and painted the pantry door to tie into the cabinetry.
+This also makes the kitchen look wider.

 The countertop totally slays me.
 It’s Brittanica WARM by Cambria Quartz.
 It has a white…ish base, but it’s more like an off-white with soft, greige warmth to it.

 As for the backsplash, OH THE FRIGGIN’ AGONY.
-Can I just say that while I can sit down and advise clients on what do to all day long, that having to make decisions for myself gives me serious hyperventilating, twitching in the corner angina?
+Can I just say that while I can sit down and advise clients on what do to all day long, having to make decisions for myself gives me serious hyperventilating, twitching in the corner angina?
 Seriously.
-I look forward to renovating, but the process about does this anxiety-challenged, OCD magnet in.
+I look forward to renovating, but the process just about does me in.

-The backsplash tile is an Ames Tile (I can’t remember the name this second) and was installed by none other than BE Tile.
-The cabinets were custom from Mid-Island Cabinets and Krystallyne the kitchen planner was my saviour.
-I also did the grout a bit different, opting for a DARK contrasting colour rather than the usual white/gray.
+The backsplash tile is an Ames Tile (I can’t remember the name at this second) and was installed by none other than BE Tile.
+The cabinets were custom from Mid-Island Cabinets.
+Notice that the grout is OPPOSITE the norm as I opted for a DARK contrasting colour rather than the usual white/gray.

-All of the painting, including the walls, ceilings, trims and stair railing, was done by the most patient and talented duo of Delea and Shalyn of Details Painting, my two fave painters and just awesome people to work with.
-BTW, Doug misses you guys!
+All of the painting, including the walls, ceilings, trims and stair railing, was done by the most patient and talented duo of Delea and Shalyn of Details Painting.

 If you want to take a close-up look at our entryway remodel and how it relates to the kitchen, you can visit this blog post – Our Entryway Remodel, from Dark and Dismal – To DAMN Gorgeous HERE.